iain-mackie/marqo-gpt3/README.md

 Next, we insert Marqo's search results into GPT3 prompt as context, and we try generating an answer again::
 ```
 Background:
-Source 0) Facebook-owner Meta to cut 11,000 staff || Meta, which owns Facebook, Instagram and WhatsApp, has announced that it will cut 13% of its workforce....
+Source 0) M&S warns of 'gathering storm' as shoppers squeezed || Marks and Spencer has warned of a "gathering storm" of higher costs for retailers and pressure on household budgets as it reported a fall in profits for the first half of the year.
+The High Street giant said trading would become "more challenging" after it revealed its profits dropped by 24%.
+It said "all parts" of retail would be affected...
-Source 1) Allianz beats quarterly profit expectations, posts rosier 2022 outlook || German insurer Allianz on Wednesday posted a better-than-expected 17% rise in third-quarter net profit...
+Source 1) Facebook-owner Meta to cut 11,000 staff || Meta, which owns Facebook, Instagram and WhatsApp, has announced that it will cut 13% of its workforce.
+The first mass lay-offs in the firm's history will result in 11,000 employees, from a worldwide headcount of 87,000, losing their jobs.
+Meta chief executive Mark Zuckerberg said the cuts were "the most difficult changes we've made in Meta's history".
+The news follows...
-Source 2) Furniture firm Made collapse: Customers in the dark over refunds || Online furniture firm Made.com has gone into administration, leading to hundreds of job losses and leaving customers in the dark over refunds....
+Source 2) Allianz beats quarterly profit expectations, posts rosier 2022 outlook || German insurer Allianz on Wednesday posted a better-than-expected 17% rise in third-quarter net profit, helped by strength at its property and casualty division, and gave a more optimistic full-year outlook....
-Source 3) Georgia race goes to run-off as fight for US Senate neck-and-neck || Results are being declared in the US midterm elections, with control of Congress hanging in the balance....
+Source 3) Georgia race goes to run-off as fight for US Senate neck-and-neck || Results are being declared in the US midterm elections, with control of Congress hanging in the balance.
+Republicans are likely to take control of the House of Representatives but the Senate fight is on a knife-edge.
+The race for the Senate seat in Georgia, which could determine the outcome, will not be decided until a runoff election on 6 December....
-Source 4) Tesla stock hits 2-year low after Musk sells $4 bln worth of shares || Tesla Inc (TSLA.O) shares slid to their lowest level in nearly two years on Wednesday after Chief Executive Elon Musk sold $3.95 billion worth of shares in the electric-vehicle maker..
+Source 4) Tesla stock hits 2-year low after Musk sells $4 bln worth of shares || Tesla Inc (TSLA.O) shares slid to their lowest level in nearly two years on Wednesday after Chief Executive Elon Musk sold $3.95 billion worth of shares in the electric-vehicle maker.
+The shares were down 6.1% at $179.66 in afternoon trading.
+Musk's latest share sale fueled jitters about the fallout of his Twitter buy on the world's most valuable automaker, analysts...

 Question: What is happening in business today?

 Answer:
-There are a few major stories in business today.
-Firstly, Facebook-owner Meta is cutting 11,000 staff.
-This is the first mass lay-off in the company's history and will result in a 13% reduction of the worldwide headcount.
-Secondly, German insurer Allianz has posted better-than-expected quarterly results and given a more optimistic full-year outlook.
-Finally, online furniture firm Made.com has gone into administration, leading to hundreds of job losses and leaving customers in the dark over refunds.
+There are a few major stories happening in business today.
+Firstly, Marks and Spencer has warned of a "gathering storm" of higher costs for retailers and pressure on household budgets.
+Secondly, Facebook-owner Meta is cutting 11,000 staff in its first mass lay-offs.
+And finally, Tesla stock has hit a 2-year low after CEO Elon Musk sold $4 billion worth of shares.
 ```

 Sucess!
 You'll notice that using Marqo to add relevant and temporally correct context means we can build a news summarisation application with ease.
 So instead of wrong and vague answers, we get factually-grounded summaries based on retrieved facts such as:
 <ol>
-  <li>"Facebook-owner Meta is cutting 11,000 staff"</li>
+  <li>Marks and Spencer has warned of a "gathering storm" of higher costs for retailers</li>
-  <li>"German insurer Allianz has posted better-than-expected quarterly results"</li>
+  <li>Facebook-owner Meta is cutting 11,000 staff</li>
-  <li>"Made.com has gone into administration"</li>
+  <li>Tesla stock has hit a 2-year low after CEO Elon Musk sold $4 billion worth of shares</li>
 </ol>

 Full code: <a href="https://github.com/iain-mackie/marqo-gpt3/blob/main/main.py">here</a> (you'll need GPT3 API token)